Skip to content

 Most party games have a problem: only some guests are actually playing at any given moment.
 Card games wait on slow players.
 Trivia leaves non-experts feeling excluded.
 Bingo has none of these issues.
 Every person is playing simultaneously, every round is short enough to hold attention, and the theme can match any party perfectly — from a child's birthday to a bachelorette to an office holiday party.

-Sites like Play Party Plan cover hundreds of party games, and bingo consistently ranks as one of the highest-participation options because anyone can play it cold with zero explanation time.
+Roundups of party games at sites like Catch My Party consistently rank bingo as one of the highest-participation options for mixed groups, because anyone can play it cold with zero explanation time.

 6 Types of Party Bingo Worth Running